 Credit risk in accounts receivable, including accrued income, are managed primarily by the individual group companies.
-The credit risk for each new customer is analyzed before the conditions for Note 2 Financial risk management, cont.
+The credit risk for each new customer is analyzed before the conditions for liabilities are managed using derivative contracts based on forecasted net flows and recognized net balances.
+Elekta's policy is to SEK M hedge the exchange-rate risk using forwards, the extent of which